Trampy71/mylab/README.md

 In this repository you'll find a little executable jar to calculate some index on stock symbol.
 The jar contains the source code.
+Double click on the executable jar (JRE 7) will open a JPanel to interface the available operations.
+First of all you've insert one of the stock symbol included in the sampledata.properties (in the following rows).
+Panel messages and systemOut trace make evidence of the results.

 a.
 For a given stock,
   i.	calculate the dividend yield